kaylajgranados/udemy_pricing_and_ratings_dashboard/README.md

 ## Conclusion

-The subject area with most subscribers and most total course revenue is Python.
-The highest rated courses in the top 10 revenue-generating subjects are in the CSS subject area.
+Python is the subject area with most subscribers and most total course revenue.
+CSS is the highest rated courses in the top 10 revenue-generating subject areas.

 Moving forward, Udemy could consider the following to generate revenue:
 Offer additional courses in Python to meet the high demandr.